open-telemetry/opentelemetry-specification/specification/trace/api.md

 Events SHOULD preserve the order in which they're set.
 This will typically match the ordering of the events' timestamps.

+Consumers should be aware that an event's timestamp might be before the start or after the end of the span if such timestamp was provided by the user to the `AddEvent` API.
+The specification does not require any normalization if the provided timestamp is out of this range.

 Note that the OpenTelemetry project documents certain ["standard event names and keys"](semantic_conventions/README.md) which have prescribed semantic meanings.